Makster04/Phase_4_Project/NBA.md

 ## **2. Categories: Player Clustering for Trade Interpretation**
 Players are **grouped into clusters based on their playstyle and trade impact**, making trades more interpretable.(We will have to determine number of clusters first).
 The steps:

-**KEEP NOTE:** SHAP isn’t used to predict, but to explain what features matter most in trade recommendations.
+**KEEP NOTE:** SHAP will be used throughout most likely and it isn’t used to predict, but to explain what features matter most in trade recommendations.

 1. **Determine the # of Clusters needed by:**
 - Elbow Method